We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $

 What we liked: Running puts a lot of stress on your knee, even if you don’t have arthritis.
 This brace is supportive enough to hold your knee joint in place while you move, but it’s also adjustable for comfort with three Velcro straps.
 Reviewers say that the material has just the right amount of rigidity to provide support without becoming uncomfortable.

-Side-stabilizers are a unique feature.
-They hold all the parts of your knee joint in place, even when you’re exercising.
+Side stabilizers are a common feature of many knee braces.
+The side stabilizers prevent side-to-side movement while exercising.
 As a bonus, the brace can be hand washed, so it won’t get too stinky even if you exercise with it regularly.